Arib-Ahmad/Arib-Ahmad/README.md

   - SQL 🗃️
   - Data Structures & Algorithms 📚
 - 📫 How to reach me: (arib.ahmad01@gmail.com)
+---

+## Learning Journey

+I am currently focusing on:

+- **Deepening my understanding of Python** for data analysis and web development.
+- **Learning advanced SQL queries** and database management.
+- **Exploring C++** for system programming and performance-critical applications.
+- **Practicing DSA** to improve problem-solving skills and coding proficiency.

+---

 ## 🛠️ Languages and Tools